Home » Democracy

 When Politics Come Alive – Going to bed with Trump and Clinton

-In case you ever wondered how does a European student of politics and philosophy feel like going to bed with Trump and Clinton or how he would cope with the election campaign craze in Washington, D. C., you can now find ... (more)
+In case you ever wondered how a European student of politics and philosophy feels like going to bed with Trump and Clinton or how he would cope with the election campaign craze in Washington, D. C., you can now find the ... (more)

-#callVienna: Election Time in Austria – Why I Voted for Hofer or why Van der Bellen is the Lesser Evil
+#callVienna: Election Time in Austria – Why I Voted for Hofer or why Van der Bellen is the Less Evil

 What exactly is going on in Austria?
 What are young people thinking on the candidates and Austria’s future?
 We decided to activate our European network and #CallVienna to ask two young voters to explain their choices.
 T... (more)